Playing doctor

-"Playing doctor" is a phrase used colloquially in the Western world to refer to children examining each other's genitals.
+"Playing doctor" is a phrase used colloquially in the Western world to refer to children examining each other's genitals or bodies.
 It originates from children using the pretend roles of doctor and patient as a pretext for such an examination.
 However, whether or not such role-playing is involved, the phrase is used to refer to any similar examination.

 Playing doctor is considered by most child psychologists to be a normal step in childhood development between the ages of approximately three and six years, so long as all parties are willing participants and relatively close in age.
 A study by American sexologist Alfred Kinsey published in the book Sexual Behavior in the Human Male (1948) found that 38.6% of all 10-year-old children practice heterosexual and homosexual doctor play.
 However, it can be a source of discomfort to parents to discover their children are engaging in such an activity.
 Parenting professionals often advise parents to view such a discovery as an opportunity to calmly teach their children about different sex characteristics, personal privacy, private parts, and respecting the privacy of other children.

-Playing doctor is distinguished from child-on-child sexual abuse, because the latter is an overt and deliberate action directed at sexual stimulation, including orgasm, coercively or in a situation of difference of knowledge, as compared to non-coercive anatomical curiosity.
+Playing doctor is distinguished from child-on-child sexual abuse, as the latter is an exploitative relationship involving sexual stimulation and usually a difference in age or knowledge, rather than playful curiosity.